So why are we here?

 We are a non-profit organization staffed by volunteers who have a single goal -- to teach seniors how to use a personal computer.

 Gladys Green founded the Minneapolis center in 1995 with a gift from Wheelock Whitney.
-National SeniorNet provided the initial support.
-The operational support was arranged and continues with the Minneapolis Community and Technical College.
+National SeniorNet provided the initial support for curriculum development and operational support was arranged and continues through Minneapolis Community and Technical College.

 Since the first class was held in 1996, students have registered for over 5,000 courses totaling more than 40,000 hours of volunteer classroom instruction.
 In our classes, you learn from other seniors serving as instructors and coaches to provide a positive, comfortable learning experience.